-2 Key figures of educational institutions At the start of the academic year 2018/19, there were 10 310 educational institutions at all levels of education in Switzerland.1 Compulsory education accounts for the majority of educational institutions (88%).
-They accommodate 59% of all people in education and 65% of teachers.2 More than half of public expenditure on education is spent at this level (56%).
+2 Key figures of educational institutions At the start of the academic year 2019/20, there were 10 327 educational institutions at all levels of education in Switzerland.1 Compulsory education accounts for the majority of educational institutions (88%).
+They accommodate 59% of all people in education and 66% of teachers 2.
+More than half of public expenditure on education is spent at this level (56%).
 Only 8% of schools are at upper secondary level.
-They include 22% of all people in education and 19% of teachers for about a fifth of public expenditure on education (18%).
+They include 22% of all people in education and 19% of teachers for about a fifth of public expenditure on education (17%).
 At tertiary level, the proportion of educational institutions is 4%.
 They accommodate 19% of all the people in education and 16% of teachers.
 About a quarter of public expenditure on education3 is spent at this level (26%).
-Educational institutions, pupils/students, teaching staff and public education expenditure by educational level, 2018/19 G1 without double counting; see explanation in the next chapter 2 Excl. staff teaching a foreign teaching programme (3010 FTE).
+Educational institutions, pupils/students, teaching staff and public education expenditure by educational level, 2019/20 G1 without double counting; see explanation in the next chapter 2 excl. staff teaching a foreign teaching programme (2990 FTE).
 This concerns compulsory schooling and upper secondary level.
 This category is described in detail under "Definitions" at the end of the publication.
-3 excl. public expenditure on research The geographical distribution of schools varies by language region.
+3 excl. public expenditure on research The geographical distribution of schools varies according to language region.
 Taking all levels of education4 together, three-quarters of schools and 69% of all pupils are located in the German-speaking part of Switzerland.
 Almost one in five schools (19%) and around a quarter of the pupils (27%) are in French-speaking Switzerland.
 5% of schools and 4% of pupils are located in the Italian-speaking part of the country and 0.5% and 0.2% of pupils are in the Romansh-speaking part.
-Schools and pupils by language region, 2018/19 G2
+Schools and pupils by language region, 2019/20